project-callisto/callisto-core/docs/USAGE.md

 - GPG (WIP)
 - tenant specific (WIP)

-## Views
+## APIs

-### views.py

-Views specific to callisto-core, if you are implementing callisto-core you SHOULD NOT be importing these views.
-Import from view_partials instead.
-All of the classes in this file should represent one of more HTML view.

-### view_partials.py
+### View Functions

 View partials provide all the callisto-core front-end functionality.
 Subclass these partials with your own views if you are implementing callisto-core.

-Many of the view partials only provide a subset of the functionality required for a full HTML view.
+The `views.py` files in this repo are specific to callisto-core.
+If you are implementing callisto-core you SHOULD NOT be importing these views.
+Import from `view_partials` instead, and implement classes that look like the ones in `views`.

+### NotificationApi

+Use this to change your notification (eg. emails, PDFs, slack messages, etc) implementation

+(further instructions WIP)

+### MatchingApi

+Use this to change your matching implementation

+(further instructions WIP)

 ## Data

 - sites (WIP)
 - questions (WIP)
 - notifications (WIP)

-## Apis

-- notification (WIP)
-- matching (WIP)